 you have to keep moving forward.”

 Thank you for reading the article.
 Please feel free to give a comment below to show your appreciation or share the blog so others might also be inspired.
-A click to any advertisements on this website will also help the writer to produce more write-ups to inspire you and others.
+Alternatively, you can follow JP Abecilla on Facebook and Twitter to know more about The Millennial Writer.